bdwellons/ngx-us-states/README.md

 # README

-Angular2 Service for retrieving a list of States, Territories or a merged array of both
+Angular Service for retrieving a list of States, Territories or a merged array of both

 ### How do I get set up?